TomaraPetty/Template-Engine/README.md

 ## Installation
 *Steps required to install project and get the development environment established.*
-* Simply enter `node app.js` to run the application.
-The application will prompt the user to enter information about the team.
-When all of the information has been entered the program will generate an HTML file.
-Go to output-Team-Summary.html and open in your browser to see the team that has been generated.
+* Clone this repo and open in your coding editor of choice.
-* Type `npm run test` in your terminal to run tests using jest.
+* Type `npm install` in your terminal to install all required applications.

 ## Usage
 *Instructions and examples for use:*
-* Use the Inquirer npm package to prompt the user for their email, id, and specific information based on their role with the company.
-For instance, an intern may provide their school, whereas an engineer may provide their GitHub username.
+* Type `npm run test` in your terminal to run tests using jest.
+* Enter `node app.js` into your terminal to run the application.
+* The application will prompt the user to enter information about the team.
+* When all of the information has been entered the program will generate an HTML file.
+* Go to output-Team-Summary.html and open in your browser to see the team that has been generated.
 * <a href="https://youtu.be/OKaovXvOLmM">Click here to see a video of the application being used.</a>
 <img src="Assets/temp-engine.gif">